MedReportGuardI led the UX/UI, Branding, and managed the technical development of two web applications used in

 Ideally no one would need to use this platform that we built, but that’s not today’s world as is very apparent if you watch the news.
 I literally get system notifications all day long which indicates that the tools are being used successfully, which is a good thing.
 But by the same token these are reminders that people are hurt and abused daily.
 So while this project, like any, had it’s unique challenges.
 The reward is that it’s helping victims, examiners, advocates, police officers, district attorneys, and all the other people who commit their lives and careers to helping those in need.

 Since the launch of these projects the Family Justice Center in Alameda county has seen a 50% increase in the number of victims getting help to remove themselves and their families from these abusive situations.
-Prosecutions related to these crimes have increased, and healthcare workers report up to a 40% increased efficency in completing their reports.
+Prosecutions related to these crimes have increased, and healthcare workers report up to a 40% increased efficiency in completing their exams.

 I’m extremely proud to be playing a part in this, using design and technology to help the far too widespread an issue of interpersonal violence and assault.